 A grab sample for flotation tailings interstitial water is collected at station PC003, which is located at the underflow of the filter feed tank.
 The slurry is collected in a clean five-gallon bucket and taken to the onsite metallurgy lab.
 The sample is put through a decontaminated pressure filter to separate the liquid for the solids in the slurry.
-For more information refer to Appendix D for a copy of the Flotation Tailings (PC003) Sample Collection SOP.
+For more information refer to the SharePoint ID# in Section 21 - Related Documents for a copy of the Flotation Tailings Geochemistry and Interstitial Water (PC003) Sample Collection SWP.